Sustainable Gaps

 What SG Does

-SG follows one real example until the next practical question is clear.
+SG follows one real example until the break point has a name, an owner, and a next move.

 The first pass is not a lecture, software pitch, or staff critique.
 SG listens to what happened, where it got stuck, what had to be chased, and what would make the same issue easier to handle next time.